opendocsg/slw-judgments-backfill/2018_SGHC_92/report.md

 45     Fifthly, V argued, at paras 65 to 68 of the Supporting Affidavit for RS, that the Bank itself was aware of this court’s partiality towards it because in respect of V’s appeal to the High Court against the State Court’s decision to dismiss his application for leave to commence committal proceedings, the Bank’s solicitors had requested for the hearing of his appeal to be fixed before me.
 This was yet another example of the scandalous allegations that V was prepared to make.

 46     It is quite common for one party or both parties to ask for the same judge to hear the next application or appeal arising from the same substantive action.
 The reason is obvious.
 The parties do not have to repeat the same background in the same detail as they would have had to if the matter was heard by a different judge.
 Also, the same judge will be aware of the previous application and outcome and this will reduce the risk of inconsistent decisions or approaches.
 Furthermore, a system of docketing, which is increasingly adopted by our courts, generally entails that the same judge will hear various interlocutory matters pertaining to the same substantive action.
-Ironically, V himself had cited _TOW v TOV_ [2017] 3 SLR 725 (“ _TOW_ ”) to support the Recusal Summons but the High Court there also alluded, at [63], to the docketing system which generally entails that the same judge determines various interlocutory applications in the same substantive action.
+Ironically, V himself had cited _TOW v TOV_ <span class="citation">[2017] 3 SLR 725</span> (“ _TOW_ ”) to support the Recusal Summons but the High Court there also alluded, at [63], to the docketing system which generally entails that the same judge determines various interlocutory applications in the same substantive action.

 47     Therefore, whatever the merits of the docketing system may be, as V was relying on _TOW_ , he should know that the mere fact that one party is asking that the same judge hears the next application or appeal is not evidence that that party is acknowledging the partiality of that judge in its favour.